Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 5. Fuel injection pump is limited to stock appearing.

-7. The use of a RSV (agriculture governor) is prohibited.
+7. The use of an RSV (agriculture governor) is prohibited.

 Hitch